Site icon Vishwa Khabar

 As a Group Captain and test pilot in the IAF, Shukla has flown over 2,000 hours on various aircraft.
 Known for his calm composure and technical precision, he emerged as a top candidate for India’s human spaceflight training.

-In 2019, he was selected by ISRO and trained extensively at Russia’s Yuri Gagarin Cosmonaut Training Center and ISRO’s astronaut training facility in Bengaluru.
-On February 27, 2024, Shukla was officially named one of four astronauts—known as Gaganyatris—for India’s upcoming Gaganyaan mission.
+In 2019, he was selected by ISRO and underwent extensive training at Russia’s Yuri Gagarin Cosmonaut Training Center and ISRO’s astronaut training facility in Bengaluru.
+On February 27, 2024, Shukla was officially named one of four astronauts known as Gaganyatris for India’s upcoming Gaganyaan mission.

 Family and Personal Life